 - Click in the Role restrictions text box, and select the roles that should have permission to use the app.

-- Click Save settings to save and apply the changes to your settings.
+- Click Update to save and apply the changes to your settings.

 That's it.
 Your teams can start collaborating using Zendesk and Jira.
 To find out how, see Using the Zendesk for Jira Cloud integration.